‘It's Time': Families Anxious as Parkland Shooter's Death Penalty Trial Begins

 The wait has been painful for the families along with the fact Cruz's name and face will be on display - all while their loved ones are lost forever.

-Fred Guttenburg, whose 14-year-old daughter Jamie was killed in the shooting, posted the trial was the "reality" of gun violence.
+Fred Guttenberg, whose 14-year-old daughter Jaime was killed in the shooting, posted the trial was the "reality" of gun violence.

 Sign up for our Breaking newsletter to get the most urgent news stories in your inbox.